- This event has passed.

 AIA|LA Legislative Day at City Hall will also serve as a way to celebrate programs and strategies that are working well to ensure that neighborhoods are complete communities with a well-balanced housing-to-jobs ratio and integrated with a diversity of incomes and cultures.

-- Ana Guerrero – Chief of Staff, Mayor Eric Garcetti
+- Ana Guerrero – Chief of Staff, Office of Mayor Eric Garcetti

-- Michel R. Moore – Chief of Police
+- Michel R. Moore – Chief of Police, Los Angeles Police Department

 - Vince Bertoni, AICP – Director of Planning, City of Los Angeles